mihonapp/mihon/PREVIEW_RELEASE_NOTES.md

+### r2903
+- The MyAnimeList tracker was rewritten.
+You will need to log out and log in again.

 ### r1810
 - Background jobs were migrated to a new system.
 You may need to toggle the settings to ensure they run properly.
 This includes app updates, library updates, and automatic backups.